waynodiablo/Oystercard/boris_bikes.md

 Line 5 calls an rspec helper `let()` that defines a local variable "bike" using the block provided (`{ Bike.new }`) before every test.
 This makes our tests more DRY.
 Run them to see if they still work.
 They should.

 Even though there are other repeated lines (8 and 19), it doesn't make sense to extract them into their own methods for readability's sake.
 However, in some cases it may be better to extract them: always use your best judgement.
 The code should look and feel elegant to you.

+Note also that each time that you extract a commonality that you are adding a dependency.
+DRYing out your code is very important, but developing an intuition for when to do it is critical.

-Now that we've finished with refactoring, it's a good time to push to Github.
+Now that we've finished with refactoring, it's a good time to push to Github and to switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:.

 ## Version 3: The Docking Station